Quantum Optics 1

 Explain and calculate the properties of field states.

-Discuss various phenomena related to quantized light-atom interaction in two- and three-level systems based on the Jaynes-Cummings-Model.
+Discuss various phenomena related to quantized light-atom interaction in two-level systems based on the Jaynes-Cummings-Model.

 Explain various experimental settings that can be used to study important quantum phenomena, such as vacuum Rabi oscillations or non-destructive measurements of photons.